|OS Map Reference:||SU 819 615|

 Local Police: 101

-Mill Lane is our premier Carp fishery, containing 34 Carp, 7 of which can exceed 40lb + at the right time of year, and include two 50lb+ fish, with the remaining fish in the 20-30lb class.
-A fish known as Whiskers has been reported over 50lb and Tench have been coming out in 2018 into double figures.
+Mill Lane is one of our premier Carp fishery, containing Carp, exceeding 40lb.
+Tench have been coming out into double figures on a regular basis.
 The venue requires a very dedicated approach, but the patient and dedicated can reap considerable rewards.

-Mirror Carp to 53lb, Common Carp to 41lb, Koi to 32lb and Grass Carp to 37lb are present in the lake which offers a very attractive and secure environment and the lake also contains other specimen sized fish, including Eels to 5lb plus, Tench to 10lb (Average size 6-7lb!), Bream to 18lb, Pike to 27lb and Perch to 3lb.
+Mirror Carp to 40lb+, Common Carp to 40lb+ and Grass Carp to 40lb+ are present in the lake which offers a very attractive and secure environment and the lake also contains other specimen sized fish, including Eels to 6lb plus, Tench to 11lb+ (Average size 6-7lb!), Bream to 15lb, Pike to 12lb and Perch to 2lb.

 Like most specimen